Flotomate/product_docs/source/purchase-management/po-notifications.rst

 - Approver/Approvers of a PO.

-- User (Super Admin) of the Flotomate ITSM.
+- User (Super Admin) of the Motadata ITSM.

 The Purchase Management module has pre-defined Notifications and also the option to send custom Notifications.
 Currently, there are eleven pre-defined Notifications out of the box.